henk-badenhorst/vue-hotjar/README.md

 # Why should I use it

-If you just add the Hotjar snippet to your site it will start tracking user activity regardless of the enviroment Eg. in development mode.
+If you just add the Hotjar snippet to your site it will start tracking user activity regardless of the environment Eg. in development mode.
 This is undesirable and this extension will take care of that.
-It will also help you to easilty manage the your hotjar ID's in staging and development enviroments.
+It will also help you to easily manage your Hotjar ID's in staging and development environments.

 ## Requirements